 - an exemption from CGT on gains realised from other assets disposed of in tax year 2012/2013, provided that the gains are reinvested in a qualifying SEIS investment in the same year.
 The £100,000 investment limit that applies to income tax also applies for CGT reinvestment relief; and

-- it was announced in the 2013 Budget that a 50% relief from CGT on gains realised from assets disposed of in the 2013/4 tax year will be introduced, provided the gains are reinvested in a qualifying SEIS investment in 2013/4 or 2014/5
+- a 50% relief from CGT on gains realised from assets disposed of in the 2013/4 tax year and onwards, provided the gains are reinvested in a qualifying SEIS investment.

 What kind of shares are eligible for SEIS relief?